DillClaw Resolver (Published Specification)

 - The content of capability responses — DillClaw makes no representation about what a capability returns

-- Agent identity — DillClaw does not authenticate which agent is making a resolution request in v0.1
+- Agent identity — the current specification does not authenticate which agent is making a resolution request.
+A caller-identity model is anticipated in a future revision; see Appendix A.

 - Data in transit to the capability — TLS for the resolution request is expected; TLS for the capability invocation is the agent's responsibility